-Take a look inside the process of constructing a Modern Underground Dwelling (MUD for short).
+Take a look inside the process of constructing a modern underground dwelling (MUD).

 Isn’t it cool that they could grow flowers or native plants on their own roof?!
 Use solar panels to power their semi-off-grid lifestyle?!
 Have a property with a soft visual impact?!
 I sure think so and I’m so excited to follow them on this amazing adventure.

-You can get a pretty cool view into the common living area of the exisiting dwelling by peeking in through the huge skylights.
+You can get a pretty cool view into the common living area of the existing dwelling by peeking in through the huge skylights.

 The established garden is fantastic.
 Does it sound like I’m swooning?
 That’s because I am!

 It even has this sweet country garden shed that makes my heart sing.

 The new underground dwelling area is currently being excavated directly behind the garden area.

 The new dwelling will eventually connect to the existing underground dwelling via a common area.
 In this photo you can see the site of connection and the depth of the soil that covers the roof of the original dwelling.